harmonydata/harmonydata.github.io/content/en/blog/data-harmonisation-healthcare.md

 - **Common Data Model Adoption:** Adopt a common data model (CDM) that allows for the standardization of EHR data across different [hospital](/harmonisation-validation/hospital-anxiety-and-depression-scale-hads) systems, including demographics, diagnoses, procedures, medications, and outcomes.
 - **Data Transformation and Mapping:** Work with data analysts at each institution to map their local EHR data to the CDM, ensuring that data from different sources becomes comparable and analyzable.
 - **Quality Assurance Processes:** Implement continuous data quality checks to ensure the accuracy, completeness, and consistency of the harmonised data set.
-- **Data Sharing and Access Infrastructure:** Develop a secure infrastructure that allows researchers to access and analyze the harmonised data while protecting patient privacy and adhering to data use agreements.
+- **Data Sharing and Access Infrastructure:** Develop a secure infrastructure that allows researchers to access and analyse the harmonised data while protecting patient privacy and adhering to data use agreements.
 - **Engagement and Governance:** Establish a governance structure that includes representatives from all participating institutions, researchers, and patient advocacy groups to oversee the project and ensure its alignment with patient care improvement goals.

 These case studies provide tangible examples of how harmonisation efforts in healthcare can leverage real data to advance research, improve clinical care, and facilitate global collaboration.
 The BRCA Challenge and PEDSnet demonstrate the potential of harmonised data to impact patient care and outcomes significantly by enabling more informed research and clinical decisions.